Get the worry-free services and expert support you need to form an S corp in Kentucky today.

 When you hire us to form your LLC, we ask a series of questions to help you determine if the S corporation status is the best option.
 However, you may want to consult your tax advisor about the tax benefits of an S Corp.

-If you decide to take advantage of the tax benefits of an S Corp, we can assist you with any filing requirement, business formation documents, and continued compliance.
-We help you get your business running quickly, taking the legal hassle off your plate, so you can pursue your passion.
+If you decide to take advantage of the tax benefits of an S Corp by forming an LLC with S Corp status, we can assist you.
+We help you get your business running quickly, taking the legal hassle off your plate so that you can pursue your passion.
 Contact us to form your Kentucky S Corporation today.

 Disclaimer: The content on this page is for information purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.